Shoot the Hip

 Our story

-There’s fiction woven through the fabric, too—a quiet archive of garments that seem to remember things they shouldn’t.
-We tell their stories through provenance notes, cryptic labels, and episodic drops: transmissions from a past that refuses to stay buried.
-That imagined world mirrors our real one—the solder smell of the garage, the late-night mending, the persistence that turned scraps into continuity.
+We tell their stories through custom ephemera, cryptic labels, and episodic drops: transmissions from a past that refuses to stay buried.
+That imagined world mirrors our real one.